Tonopah Test Range Airport: 37th Tactical Fighter Wing

 F-117A Nighthawk 85-0830 being towed at Tonopah after its return from Operation Desert Storm, 1991.
 Note the spotters, the armed security police with M-16s, and tow bar attached to the front landing gear.

-In spite of the tight security, the Air Force was already making plans to “normalize” future support within the AF Logistics Command structure.
+In spite of the tight security, the Air Force was already making plans to normalize future support within the Logistics Command structure.
 As a "black" program, it would probably never achieve a support structure similar to that for F-15s or F-111s.
-Sacramento Air Logistics Center was tasked in late 1983/early 1984 to prepare to take on full logistics and management responsibility for support of the F-117A.
+The Sacramento Air Logistics Center was tasked in late 1983/early 1984 to prepare to take on full logistics and management responsibility for support of the F-117A.
 A depot was established in 1984 to accomplish repairs and install modifications on the aircraft.
 This depot, first located in Lockheed's Palmdale Plant 10 (PS-77), eventually took the place of Lockheed Depot Field Teams performing the depot work at Tonopah.
-The F-117s were moved between the TTR and depot by C-5, and were only loaded and unloaded at night.
-This arrangement required the aircraft to be defueled, disassembled, cradled, and then loaded aboard the C-5, flown to the depot, and unloaded before the real work could begin.
-Of course, this meant that the reverse actions had to occur at the end of the depot work before the aircraft could be reassembled, flight-tested, and redelivered to Tonopah.
+The F-117s were moved between the TTR and the depot by C-5s, and were only loaded and unloaded at night.
+This required the aircraft to be defueled, disassembled, cradled, and then loaded aboard the C-5, flown to the depot, and unloaded before work could begin.
+The reverse had to occur at the end of depot work before the aircraft could be reassembled, flight-tested, and redelivered to Tonopah.